 I say the best way is to take a deep breath, think it out in terms of money and leave the emotions out of the process.
 The end will come whether you fight it or ease the process along, but the end will come.
 You will get your divorce or separation agreement.
-If you work through your lawyer to set out a settlement and your spouse does the same, you can mediate or arbitrate from there.
+If you work through your divorce lawyer to set out a settlement and your spouse does the same, you can mediate or arbitrate from there.
 You save time, and time in a legal process equates to a lot of dollars in your pocket.

 An example: Want to hang on the house?
 Step away from the emotion and look at it this way.
 Ultimately the house will be sold.
 In the meantime, costs will increase and prices may drop.
 Why not maximize your return, sell and sell quickly with minimal fuss.
 Don’t use your biggest investment to get even with each other.
 Treat the house for what is, your largest financial source.
 No equity?
 Then cut the loss as quickly as possible, don’t drag it out while interest and costs increase.